taikt/codefun/deepl/lgedv-code-checker/src/Misracpp2008Guidelines_High_en.md

 # MISRA-C++:2008 Rule Guidelines (LG Priority: High)

 ### Rule 6-4-2
-**Definition**: All if â€¦ else if constructs shall be terminated with an else clause.
+**Definition**: All if … else if constructs shall be terminated with an else clause.
 **Exception**: None

 ### Rule 6-5-1